Skip to Content

 Crush your candy canes before you melt your chocolate.
 If you use candy canes, place them on a chopping block.

 Drop a heavy pot on the candy canes to crush.
-The plastic wrap protects them but easily peels off afterwards – no wasted plastic bag!
+The plastic wrap protects them but easily peels off afterward – no wasted plastic bag!

 Use a heavy pot to melt your chocolate over low heat.
 I used to use a double boiler to ensure the chocolate melts safely, but my cast iron pots with low heat work just as well.
 Stir the chocolate to ensure the bottom doesn’t scorch.